SimplyAustinYT/PEEPS1-Main-Branch/README.md

 Sega SG-100,
 Super Nintendo,
 Turbo Graphics 16,
 ZMachine (Infocom),
+Sharp X68000,
 ZX Spectrum.

 #CREDITS:
 Sarge -  Making the actual theme code to make the magic happen.
 Simply Austin - Making the artwork and tinkering to make it looka nd behave as it should - YouTube: https://www.youtube.com/channel/UCb4RFFBZEztOW77onViqoDA

 #*WARNING*